zhangyy91/zhangyy91.github.io/_pages/home.md

 title: Home
 nav: true
 ---
-I am ZHANG Yangyang (张扬扬), currently a Ph.D. candidate at the School of Computer Science and Engineering, Beihang University, China under the supervision of <a target="_blank" href="https://myjianxin.github.io">Prof. Jianxin Li</a>.
+I am ZHANG Yangyang / 张扬扬, currently a Ph.D. candidate at the School of Computer Science and Engineering, Beihang University, China under the supervision of <a target="_blank" href="https://myjianxin.github.io">Prof. Jianxin Li</a>.

 Research interests